janekfleper/typst-fancy-units/src/unit.typ

 // - invert-units (array): The indices of the units to invert
 // -> (array): The grouped units
 //
+// To allow an insertion of macros, groups of unstyled units are no longer
+// joined in this function.
+This does not require any other changes since the
+// function `join-units()` already handles grouped units.
+//
 // Example:
 //  unit[1/a:b^2]
 //  units = (